Loading...

 Portion Control

-Engage in light exercise, such as a walk, after your meal to help your body use the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after your meal to help your muscles use up some of the extra sugar in the bloodstream.

 healthspan-mbl